Petty Cash Funds

 Changing the Custodian/Alternate Custodian - In case of the Custodian’s absence, the individual named as Alternate Custodian on the Request to Establish a Petty Cash Fund form should assume management of the fund.
 If either the Custodian or Alternate Custodian is no longer available to manage the petty cash fund a Petty Cash Fund Transfer of Custodial Responsibilities form must be completed and sent to General and Restricted Accounting.

-Lost or Stolen Petty Cash Fund - In the event of theft or loss of the petty cash fund, the University’s Public Safety and Internal Audit departments must be immediately notified (General and Restricted Accounting will be notified by Internal Audit).
+Lost or Stolen Petty Cash Fund - In the event of theft or loss of the petty cash fund, the University’s Campus Safety and Internal Audit departments must be immediately notified (General and Restricted Accounting will be notified by Internal Audit).
 An investigation will be conducted.

 Record Retention - Please refer to the Expense Reimbursement Policy.